Radictionary/packet-tracker-app/readme.md

 # My wireshark clone
-dockerfile and docker-compose coming soon to self-host
+dockerfile and docker-compose coming soon to self-host in a single binary

 Note: Change app.InProduction to true when in production